heikipoika/grc-ook/README.md

 ## Intended use

-This is not a complete tool, but it can be used to:
+This is not meant as a complete tool, but its components can be used to:

 * Sniff short distance radio tranmission of simple devices such as thermometers and switches etc, and mimic their behaviour.
 Protocol details for some known devices can be found here: https://github.com/merbanan/rtl_433/tree/master/src/devices in order to be able to encode/decode the actual content of existing devices messages.